kreatio-sw/webdack-uuid_migration/README.md

 ## Compatibility

-Works only with Rails 4 & Rails 5.
+Works with Rails 4.2+, 5 & 6.
 It uses Rails 4's out-of-the-box UUID support for PostgreSQL.
-Works with following Ruby versions:

-  - 2.3.6
-  - 2.4.3
-  - 2.5.0

-Tested with Rails 5.0.x and 5.1.x.
-Reported working with 5.2.0 alpha.
+See https://travis-ci.org/kreatio-sw/webdack-uuid_migration for current build matrix.

 To run the test suite: